inhandnet/InGateway-firmware-EN/IG902-Quick-Start-Manual.md

 <a id="set-lan-parameters"> </a>

-### 1.1 Set LAN Parameters: Access the IG902 Through LAN
+### 1.1 Access the IG902
-- Step 1: Set the PC’s IP address to be on the same subnet with GE 0/2.
-By default, the IP address of GE 0/2 on IG902 is 192.168.2.1.
+- Step 1: By default, the IP address of GE 0/1 on IG902 is 192.168.1.1; the IP address of GE 0/2 on IG902 is 192.168.2.1.
+This document uses the GE 0/2 port to access the IG902 as an example.
+Set the PC’s IP address to be on the same subnet with GE 0/2.

   - Method 1: Enable the PC to obtain an IP address automatically (recommended)

     ![](images/2020-01-02-09-55-52.png)